 What’s in this article:

-- An active Appspace account, with sufficient User IDs for user mode, or Device IDs for device mode.
+- An active Appspace account, with sufficient device licenses to register the device.

 - Supported Cisco CE devices running either one of the following: